rvdbreemen/DSMRlogger-Next/README.md

 # DSMRlogger-Next
 The Next firmware for the DSMR-logger for ESP32 and ESP8266

-# Important news: Breaking MQTT Messages
+# Important RC5: Breaking change to MQTT Messages
 With the introduction of Auto Discovery and simplified MQTT messages this also breaks current integrations based on JSON messages over MQTT.

-Two things about that:
+A couple of things about that:
 1. The JSON based MQTT message code is still in the codebase, and can be switch back on.
 2. Simplified MQTT messages allow for easy integration with any platform.
 3. Auto Discovery will update your Home Assistant configuration.
 You can remove any existing configuration templates in your setup.

 Please be aware of these changes, moving over to RC5 is breaking some stuff.
+So update your Home Assistant by removing the configuration items.

 # Hardware support
 This codebase support the original ESP8266 based DSMR API logger hardware.
 Starting with RC5 the code is also supporting the ESP32 hardware version that is in development currently.
 Just select the correct hardware board and compile, it should work fine.
 # Active Development